Audio Attacks and Defenses against AED Systems -- A Practical Study: Methodology

 \section{Methodology}

-Figure~\ref{fig:1} shows our framework to evaluate the robustness of neural network-based AED systems against adversarial audio inputs, as well as to evaluate some countermeasure methods for potentially increasing their robustness.
-It considers two testing environments: first, AED classifiers implemented based on state-of-the-art algorithms proposed in the literature, and second, third-party AED devices available on the market.
-Our framework consists of the following modules: (1) data collection, (2) model building, training and testing, (3) generating adversarial examples and testing the models against them, and (4) then implementing our proposed countermeasures and testing the classifiers against adversarial examples.
-We next explain each one of these steps.
+As it is shown in Figure~\ref{fig:1}, our framework for evaluating the adversarial robustness of neural network-based AED systems consists of the following modules: (1) data collection, (2) model building, training and testing, (3) generating adversarial examples and testing the models against them, and (4) implementing the countermeasures and testing the classifiers against adversarial examples.